Nonatomic Non-Cooperative Neighbourhood Balancing Games

-This sketch of an algorithm can be adapted to general graphs, with modification of the determinant.
+\begin{itemize} \item Step $2$: search for a non-uniform equilibrium: try with uncharged vertices, respecting Rules~\ref{rule:1} and~\ref{rule:2} above (Rule~\ref{rule:3} is respected because we are in a case when no uniform equilibrium has been found). \end{itemize} This sketch of an algorithm can be adapted to general graphs, with modification of the determinant.
 Note that uncharged vertices mean fewer unknowns but induce inequalities on the costs instead of equalities.

 Now, we restrict ourselves to the cases $\alpha = \frac{1}{2}$ and $\alpha =1$, the study of general $\alpha$ being seemingly out of reach.
 We recall Conjecture \ref{conjalph} when $\alpha <\frac{1}{2}$.